Privy Council of Sweden: Early modern Sweden

-Parliamentarism vs. absolute monarchy
+Parliamentarism

 The councillors had the highest position in the kingdom after the royal family and were styled "the King's cousins".
 From around 1672, the year of the coming of age of Charles XI, the council was assembled less and less frequently and eventually the king ruled autocratically, using an ad hoc group of trusted relations and advisors to discuss a particular matter or group of matters.
 The Scanian War (1674–1679) gave the king the opportunity to establish – with the approval of the Estates – an absolute Monarchy along the lines of Renaissance Absolutism.
 Council, Parliament, local government, legal system, Church of Sweden, all were brought within the power of the King and his secretaries.

 This was the culmination of a long power-struggle between the kings and the aristocracy.
 The first of the Riksdag Acts ratifying the change of system was a declaration that the king was not bound by the 1634 constitution, which no king or queen had ever consented to freely.
 The councillors were now titles Royal Councillors, being appointed and dismissed at the king's pleasure.

 In 1713, the son and successor of Charles XI, Charles XII, issued a new working order for the Chancellery to enable him to conduct government from the battle-field, but his sudden death at the siege of Fredricshald in Norway in 1718 provided the opportunity for the parliament (Riksdag of the Estates) to write a new constitution in 1719 and 1721, that gave Sweden half a century of first renewed conciliatory, and then parliamentary government.